Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts.md

 ## Scene 4: Reflection
 *Setting: Isabella's office, late at night, after a heated debate.*

 **Isabella**: "Sometimes I wonder if my push for ethical AI is too idealistic.
 Can we truly balance innovation with the needs of the people?"

+**Isabella**: "Sometimes I wonder if my push for ethical AI is too idealistic.
+Can we truly balance innovation with the needs of the people?"